The ultimate guide to bitcoin-backed Loans

 Unchained’s multi-institution 2-of-3 model significantly enhances security for all involved.
 No one person or organization can threaten the collateral.
 This provides enhanced controls for several scenarios:

-• In collateral liquidation events, Kingdom Trust will confirm through out-of-band communication prior to signing any transactions.
+• In collateral liquidation events, the key agent will confirm through out-of-band communication prior to signing any transactions.

-• If Unchained ever fails to perform its contractual obligations, Kingdom Trust will work with customers to release collateral if necessary.
+• If Unchained ever fails to perform its contractual obligations, the key agent will work with customers to release collateral if necessary.

-• Kingdom Trust provides a backup to either the customer or Unchained in the rare event that a key has become lost or compromised.
+• The key agent provides a backup to either the customer or Unchained in the rare event that a key has become lost or compromised.

 Rehypothecation

-Working with a lender that is rehypothecating means putting your bitcoin at risk.
+Working with a lender that is rehypothecating the bitcoin used as collateral means putting your bitcoin at risk.
 Ultimately, you should make an assessment of not only the credit risk of the lender but also the credit risk of the borrowers to which the lender is lending the rehypothecated collateral.
-By using a lender who rehypothes collateral, you are accepting the risk that either the lender or the borrower of rehypothecated collateral becomes insolvent, leading, most likely, to socialized losses.
+By using a lender who rehypothecates collateral, you are accepting the risk that either the lender or the borrower of rehypothecated collateral becomes insolvent, leading, most likely, to socialized losses for all borrowers with a loan from the lender.

-At Unchained Capital, we do not rehypothecate collateral, eliminating this risk.
-Further, we allow you to hold 1 of the 3 keys to your collateral account, which gives you the ability to prove cryptographically that the your bitcoin is stored in a dedicated address at all times and has not been rehypothecated.
+At Unchained, we do not rehypothecate collateral, eliminating this risk.
+Further, we allow you to hold 1 of the 3 keys to your collateral address, which gives you the ability to prove cryptographically that your bitcoin is stored in a dedicated address at all times and has not been rehypothecated.

 When bitcoin lending companies rehypothecate, they often pool client funds and lend them out to short sellers and market makers.
 If a trade leads to losses, in many cases, all clients will be affected, since the bitcoin has been pooled.

-Unchained Capital generally lends at 40% LTV.
-Unlike many other companies, since we do not rehypothecate, we are less sensitive to collateral increases.
-For lenders that do rehypothecate, higher LTV rates of 20% or 35% represent additional bitcoin that can be lent out to achieve a higher return.
+Unchained lends at 40% LTV.
+Unlike many other companies, since we do not rehypothecate, we are less sensitive to LTV ratio movements on existing loans.
+For lenders that do rehypothecate, higher LTV rates of 50% or 60% represent additional bitcoin that can be lent out to achieve a higher return.
 So, such lenders put more borrower bitcoin at risk via rehypothecation.

-At Unchained Capital, our most important considerations are maintaining our customer relationships and securing our customers’ bitcoin.
-With this focus, we’ve never been tempted to increase our customers’ risk to improve our profits or lower our rates.
+At Unchained, our most important considerations are maintaining our client relationships and securing our clients’ bitcoin.
+With this focus, we’ve never been tempted to increase our clients’ risk to improve our profits or lower our rates.
 We believe we’ve made the correct decision for our loan product: no rehypothecation and a serious dedication to security.

 Insurance on bitcoin loans